Michigan State head coach Mark Dantonio and Notre Dame head coach Brian Kelly and players discuss MSU-Notre Dame game.

 2014 SEASON (FRESHMAN): Named a first-team Freshman All-American by the Football Writers Association of America and Scout.com . . . also earned Freshman All-America honors from Athlon Sports (third team) and CollegeFootballNews.com (honorable mention) . . . named to the ESPN.com and BTN.com Big Ten All-Freshman Teams . . . true freshman played in 12 games . . . saw time on the offensive line at both guard spots and center . . . also played on special teams . . . one of four true freshmen to letter for the Spartans in 2014 . . . played 316 snaps, recording 25.5 knockdowns and allowing only a half sack . . . started his first game at left guard vs. Wyoming in Week 4 and tallied a season-best 11.5 knockdowns as MSU rushed for 338 yards and didn't allow a sack . . . played right guard, left guard and center during the first three games of the season (vs. Jacksonville State, Oregon and Eastern Michigan) . . . pressed into service during the season opener vs. Jacksonville State after starting left guard Travis Jackson left the game with an injury . . . played 34 snaps and recorded two dominators against the Gamecocks.

 HIGH SCHOOL AND PERSONAL DATA: Participated in the U.S. Army All-American Bowl Jan.
 4 in San Antonio and was selected one of the captains on the East team . . .
-PrepStar All-American . . . ranked among the nation's top players by 247Sports (No. 169) and ESPN.com (No. 256) . . . rated among the nation's top offensive linemen by PrepStar (No. 37) . . . listed among the nation's top centers by 247Sports (No. 2), Scout.com (No. 3), ESPN.com (No. 4) and Rivals.com (No. 5) . . . rated among the top players in the state by 247Sports (No. 5), ESPN.com (No. 9) and Rivals.com (No. 16) . . . ranked among the top players in the Midwest by ESPN.com (No. 29) . . . three-year starter at Hinsdale Central for Coach Rich Tarka . . . earned first-team all-state honors (8A) from the Illinois High School Coaches Association and Chicago Tribune as a senior . . . two-time All-West Suburban Conference first-team honoree . . . also played on the defensive line, recording 16 tackles, including three for losses and one sack (11 yards), along with an interception and fumble recovery in 2013 . . . collected 25 stops and four sacks as a junior in 2012 and 21 tackles and three sacks as a sophomore in 2011 . . . first wrestler in school history to win four state medals (second at 285 pounds in 2014; first at 285 in 2013; third at 285 in 2012; third at 215 in 2011) . . . as a junior, won the 2013 3A state wrestling championship at heavyweight (285 pounds), finishing the season with a perfect 48-0 record . . . nearly claimed back-to-back state titles at 285 pounds, but lost in overtime in the championship match; finished his senior year with a 45-2 record . . . ranked sixth nationally at 285 pounds by IntermatWrestle.com . . . also won the state title in the shot put in 2013 . . . selected Chicago Sun-Times Male Athlete of the Year for 2013-14 . . . was named the No. 1 Doings/Pioneer Press West Group sports story of 2013 . . . son of John and Leslie Allen . . . his older brother Jack was a four-year letterwinner (2012-15) and two-time first-team All-American center (2014-15) at Michigan State and signed a free agent contract with the New Orleans Saints for the 2016 season . . . his younger brother, Matt, is a freshman offensive lineman on the Spartans . . . born Oct.
+PrepStar All-American . . . ranked among the nation's top players by 247Sports (No. 169) and ESPN.com (No. 256) . . . rated among the nation's top offensive linemen by PrepStar (No. 37) . . . listed among the nation's top centers by 247Sports (No. 2), Scout.com (No. 3), ESPN.com (No. 4) and Rivals.com (No. 5) . . . rated among the top players in the state by 247Sports (No. 5), ESPN.com (No. 9) and Rivals.com (No. 16) . . . ranked among the top players in the Midwest by ESPN.com (No. 29) . . . three-year starter at Hinsdale Central for Coach Rich Tarka . . . earned first-team all-state honors (8A) from the Illinois High School Coaches Association and Chicago Tribune as a senior . . . two-time All-West Suburban Conference first-team honoree . . . also played on the defensive line, recording 16 tackles, including three for losses and one sack (11 yards), along with an interception and fumble recovery in 2013 . . . collected 25 stops and four sacks as a junior in 2012 and 21 tackles and three sacks as a sophomore in 2011 . . . first wrestler in school history to win four state medals (second at 285 pounds in 2014; first at 285 in 2013; third at 285 in 2012; third at 215 in 2011) . . . as a junior, won the 2013 3A state wrestling championship at heavyweight (285 pounds), finishing the season with a perfect 48-0 record . . . nearly claimed back-to-back state titles at 285 pounds, but lost in overtime in the championship match; finished his senior year with a 45-2 record . . . ranked sixth nationally at 285 pounds by IntermatWrestle.com . . . also won the state title in the shot put in 2013 . . . selected Chicago Sun-Times Male Athlete of the Year for 2013-14 . . . was named the No. 1 Doings/Pioneer Press West Group sports story of 2013 . . . son of John and Leslie Allen . . . his older brother, Jack, was a four-year letterwinner (2012-15) and two-time first-team All-American center (2014-15) at Michigan State; he spent his rookie season (2016) in the NFL with the New Orleans Saints . . . his younger brother, Matt, is a redshirt freshman offensive lineman on the Spartans . . . born Oct.
 11, 1995 . . . economics major.